themejuice/graft/README.md

 Know how?
 Create a pull request!

 ## Need Help?
-* Let us have it!
-Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
+* Let us know!
+Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that you think we should know.